 Read health tips from our experts as well as stories by patients, families and staff about kids’ health and their experiences at Children’s Minnesota.

-Dr. Gigi Chawla shares tips for choosing a pediatrician.
+Dr. Gigi Chawla shares advice on using over-the-counter medication for kids.

 Two-year-old Madelyn has been treated at Children's Minnesota and Minnesota Epilepsy Group for the specific type of epileptic seizure.

 Why he rocks: “I started volunteering because I wanted to serve and make people, specifically kids, smile - even if just for a second.
 I chose Children's because I wanted to give back to the hospital after my daughter had surgery here, before she was 3.
 In a stressful situation, it helped to have someone there to talk to, even if they just listened.

 Dr. Kebriaei joins the podcast to share information about neurosurgery and the diagnoses and treatment of epilepsy and hydrocephalus.

 Children suffer from seasonal allergies, and early recognition of symptoms and treatment may help alleviate some of their discomfort.

 The Twin Cities' second annual 22q at the Zoo takes place Sunday, May 22, at the Minnesota Zoo in Apple Valley.